montagejs/collections/README.md

 Goals

-- tests
+- comprehensive specs and spec coverage tests
-- docs
 - shallow change dispatch and listeners for all collections (needed:
   List, Set, SortedSet)
-- optional new on constructors
+- item change dispatch and listeners for Map, SortedMap, FastMap
 - object shim for defineProperties
 - track indicies in sorted set
 - remove iterator dependency of Set
+- remove count() function everywhere.  use length
+- rename wipe() to clear()

 More methods